anmalara/monox_fit/note_models.md

    - Get all parameters in the workspace
    - for all background nuisances: print the line to add in the datacard template, `{param.GetName()} param {param.getVal()} 1`

-# 2. In depth look into the old model construction scripts
+# 2. Overview of the old model construction scripts

  some notes of what is being done in each model construction script for vbf:
    - Z_constraints_qcd_withphoton.py